Applied Anthropology M.A.

 The anthropology graduate program offers a limited number of paid teaching and research assistantships as well as research stipends.
 You may also qualify for grants and general university or private scholarships such as the Thomas F. Eidel Graduate Scholarship.
 Visit the Office of Financial Aid at UAA for details.

-General anthropology provides a broad background for career opportunities in a variety of fields, including academia and research.
 Applied anthropology offers specialized training in concepts, methods and perspectives relevant to specific career fields.

 Various class locations

 You can take UAA anthropology classes on campus in Anchorage or at Kenai Peninsula College.
 Some online classes are also available, providing more flexible options for earning your master’s degree in anthropology.